George O'Leary: Program building

 O'Leary left the Vikings in 2004 to become the head coach at the University of Central Florida.
 In his first season, the Knights posted their worst season in school history with an 0–11 record.

 The team rebounded in 2005 after joining Conference USA.
 The team finished the season with an 8–3 record (7–1 in C-USA).
 UCF defeated Rice to clinch the C-USA East Division and earned the right to host the first-ever C-USA Championship Game, a loss to Tulsa that was played in front of more than 51,000 people.
 The team would then go on to play in the Hawaii Bowl, barely losing to Nevada after UCF kicker Matt Prater missed an extra point in overtime.
 The Knights were just the sixth team in NCAA history to go to a bowl a year after going winless.
 O'Leary was named Conference USA Coach of the Year in addition to being named National Coach of the Year by CBSSportsLine.com and SportsIllustrated.com.
 Facing an 11-game schedule with just four home games, O'Leary's UCF squad became just the fourth team in NCAA history to earn a bowl berth while playing seven road games in an 11-game schedule.

 During O'Leary's leadership, UCF made an effort to improve the athletic facilities on campus.
 On September 15, 2007, it opened its 45,000 seat on-campus football facility, Bright House Networks Stadium with a 3-point loss to the Texas Longhorns on ESPN.
 O'Leary was instrumental in getting state-of-the-art practice fields and an indoor football practice facility.
 UCF had opened the 2007 season on the road with a 25–23 victory against ACC team NC State.
 This was the first victory over a BCS conference team in the O'Leary era.
-After a 64–12 loss to cross-state rival USF, UCF successfully finished the season leading the C-USA East Division, and again earned the right to host the C-USA Championship in its first season at Bright House Networks Stadium.
+After a 64–12 loss to cross-state rival USF, UCF successfully finished the season leading the C-USA East Division, and again earned the right to host the C-USA Championship.
 In a rematch of the 2005 Conference Championship game, the Knights would again face the University of Tulsa in the title game.
 This time, however, O'Leary would lead the Knights to their first ever Conference Championship, a feat that would land the Knights a bid to the 2007 Liberty Bowl in Memphis, TN.
 This was the second bowl berth in school history (the first coming in 2005 also under O'Leary) and the second one in three years.